 They also contain higher levels of a compound called N-methylpyridinium, or NMP, which has been demonstrated to decrease stomach acidity when ingested at the same time as coffee.
-So if you’re having acid reflux after you drink your morning cup of Joe, try switching out your light roast coffee beans for a French roast, and see how much of a difference it makes.
+So if you’re having reflux after you drink your morning cup of Joe, try switching out your light roast coffee beans for a French roast, and see how much of a difference it makes.

 Trouble Brewing – How Are You Going to Brew Your Coffee?

 The longer you brew your coffee, the lower the acidity.
 Conversely, the hotter the water you brew with, the higher the acid content.
-Consider switching to coffee that is suited for brewing methods that take longer, like a French press.
+Consider switching to coffee that is suited for brewing methods that take longer, like a coffee press.
 Or, if the longer prep time doesn’t put you off, cold brewing beans reduces the acidity by around 67% when compared to standard methods that use hot water (3).

 The high temperature and short brewing time for espresso contribute to a cup of coffee that might leave you clutching your stomach.
-To help prevent future problems with acid reflux, here’s our list of the top nine coffee brands with low acidity.
+To help prevent future problems with acid reflux, here’s our list of the top nine low acid coffee brands.
 We’ve included something to satisfy every style and taste.
 Let’s dive right in.